itsjustinetime/LFFEvents/README.md

 Passcodes for the user frontend app access can be managed from the 'passcodes' admin page.
 Here, a name, value (the desired passcode) and expiry date are set.

 All data is output in JSON format in the bl-content/lff-events/json directory

-# lff-data
-Available shortcodes
-[youtube]  => example [youtube=VIDEOID]

-[lffvideo] => example [lffvideo=/path/to/video/file.mp4]

-[lffevents] displays upcoming events in a slider form

-[lffeventsgrid] displays upconing events in a responsive grid format

-[lffvenues] displays venues set to 'recommended'

-[lffservices] displays service providers

-[lfffuture] lists upcoming LFF dates based on the next 12 first fridays of each month

-[lffhighlights] displays venue highlights fron LFFEvents

-# app

-The front end for all of the event, highlight, venue & service data set by the LFFEvents plugin.